replicate/getting-started-nextjs-language/README.md

-# Getting started with Next.js and Replicate
+# Next.js template for running language models with Replicate

 This is a [Next.js](https://nextjs.org/) template project that's preconfigured for interacting with a language model like [FLAN-T5](https://replicate.com/daanelson/flan-t5) with Replicate's API.